Bryan Stevenson: Speaker

-Stevenson conducts an active public speaking schedule, in large part for fundraising for the work of EJI.
-His speech at TED2012 in Long Beach, California brought him a wide audience on the Internet.
+Stevenson maintains an active public speaking schedule, in large part for fundraising for the work of EJI.
+His speech at TED2012 in Long Beach, California, brought him a wide audience on the Internet.
 Following his presentation, attendees at the conference contributed more than $1 million to fund a campaign run by Stevenson to end the practice of placing convicted children to serve sentences in adult jails and prisons.
-His talk is available on the TED website; by April 2020, it had been viewed more than 6.5 million times.
+By April 2020, his talk had been viewed more than 6.5 million times.

 Stevenson has been a commencement speaker and received numerous honorary degrees, including from the following institutions: University of Delaware, 2016, honorary Doctor of Laws degree; Williams College, 2016, honorary doctorate; Loyola University Chicago, Stritch School of Medicine, 2011, Doctor of Humane Letters, honoris causa; College of the Holy Cross, 2015; Wesleyan University, 2016, honorary degree; University of Mississippi, 2017s fall convocation; Northeastern University, fall 2017 convocation; Emory University, spring 2020 commencement and honorary doctor of laws degree.

 In June 2017, Stevenson delivered the 93rd Ware Lecture at the General Assembly of the Unitarian Universalist Association in New Orleans, Louisiana.

 Stevenson is featured in episode 45 of the podcast Criminal by Radiotopia from PRX.
-Host Phoebe Judge talked with Stevenson about his experiences during his 30 years spent working to get people off death row, and about his take on the deserving of mercy.
+Host Phoebe Judge talked with Stevenson about his experiences during his 30 years spent working to get people off death row, and about his take on those deserving of mercy.

-On May 24, 2018, Stevenson delivered the Commencement address for The Johns Hopkins University Class of 2018.
+On May 24, 2018, Stevenson delivered the Commencement address for the Johns Hopkins University Class of 2018.

 On May 20, 2019, Stevenson delivered the Commencement address at the University of Pennsylvania.

 On May 21, 2021, Freedom, Justice, and Hope with Bryan Stevenson premiered on Jazz at Lincoln Center where he provided reflections on the American narrative of racism and performed pieces on the piano such as "Honeysuckle Rose".

-On May 8, 2022, Stevenson delivered the Commencement address at Eastern Mennonite University in Harrisonburg, VA.
+On May 8, 2022, Stevenson delivered the Commencement address at Eastern Mennonite University in Harrisonburg, Virginia.
 He became the second person to receive an honorary doctorate from the university, the other being Nobel Peace Prize winner Leymah Gbowee.

+On May 7, 2023, Stevenson delivered the Commencement address for the Ohio State University Class of 2023.

+On October 5, 2023, Stevenson spoke at the President's Leadership Forum held by Whitworth University in Spokane, Washington, where he received an honorary doctorate.

+Bryan Allen Stevenson School of Excellence

+The Bryan Allen Stevenson School of Excellence (BASSE), a free public charter school in Georgetown, Delaware, was founded by Alonna Berry, an educator and cousin of Stevenson in August 2024.
+Stevenson gifted the school a $100k grant.